GRPO is Secretly a Process Reward Model: GRPO's Hidden PRM

-\paragraph{Experimental Setup.} We trained two DeepSeek-R1-Distill-Qwen-1.5B models \citep{guo2025deepseek} on the OpenRS \citep{dang2025reinforcement} dataset using the standard GRPO algorithm and objective of Equation \ref{eq_grpo_loss}.
-We selected 125 OpenRS examples at random to serve as a validation set.
+\paragraph{Experimental Setup.} We fine-tuned two DeepSeek-R1-Distill-Qwen-1.5B models \citep{guo2025deepseek} on the OpenRS \citep{dang2025reinforcement} math-reasoning dataset using the standard GRPO objective of Equation \ref{eq_grpo_loss}.
+We selected 125 OpenRS examples at random as a validation set.

-The first model trained for 1675 steps with a group size of six and a learn rate of $6\times10^{-6}$.
-The second was trained with a group size of 36 and a learn rate of $10^{-6}$ for 275 steps (due to the larger group size).
+The first model trained for 1675 steps with a group size of six and a learning rate of $6\times10^{-6}$.
+The second was trained with a group size of 36 and a learning rate of $10^{-6}$ for 275 steps (due to the larger group size).
 Both models were trained with a maximum new token limit of 4096, a batch size of four, and a temperature of 0.75.
 Additional training details are located in Appendix \ref{app_experimental_setup}.

-\paragraph{Results.} Figure \ref{fig_exp0_res} shows that both path depth and intermediate proportion increase drastically as validation reward saturates, for group sizes of six and 36.
-These results are supported by \citet{yu2025dapo}, who find that entropy decreases sharply as GRPO training progresses: this indicates that increasingly rich PRM-inducing structures arise as the model converges on a locally optimal policy.
+\paragraph{Results.} Figure \ref{fig_exp0_res} shows that both path depth and intermediate proportion increase drastically as validation reward saturates, for group sizes of six and 36: this indicates that increasingly rich process step structures arise as the model converges on a locally optimal policy.
+These results are supported by \citet{yu2025dapo}, who find that entropy decreases sharply as GRPO training progresses.

-In addition, found that only twelve of 6,700 $\gB(\sG)$ structures were trivial with a group size of six ($\sim$0.2\%).
-With a group size of 36, zero trivial $\gB(\sG)$ structures arose out of the 1,100 generated groups.
+In addition, only twelve of 6,700 $\gB(\sG)$ trees were flat with a group size of six ($\sim$0.2\%): 99.8\% of the generated groups induced non-trivial process rewards.
+With a group size of 36, zero flat $\gB(\sG)$ trees arose out of the 1,100 generated groups.
 Examples of non-trivial $\gB(\sG)$ structures from this experiment are given in Appendix \ref{app_bg_examples}.

-In conjunction with the theoretical analysis of Section \ref{sec_grpo_prm_sub_theoretical}, the results of this experiment demonstrate that GRPO induces a non-trivial PRM under real-world conditions.
-In Section \ref{sec_approach}, we show that this induced PRM carries a serious flaw that is detrimental to RL training, and propose a minor modification to the GRPO algorithm to mitigate this shortcoming.